jmorettoni/marketplace_eth/README.md

 /*
-If it is not, run npm install --save-dev hardhat or yarn add --dev hardhat
+If it is not, run $: npm install --save-dev hardhat or yarn add --dev hardhat

+and try again $: npx hardhat

+If the error persist try :

-Uninstall any global version of hardhat
+- Uninstall any global version of hardhat

-Remove node_modules and run npm install or yarn install to install all dependencies.
+- Remove node_modules and run npm install or yarn install to install all dependencies.

-Try running npx hardhat compile or npx hardhat node to check if it works.
+and try again $: npx hardhat

 */

-npx hardhat

 npm install --save-dev @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers @openzeppelin/contracts